 - Our closest primate relatives have more than ½ of the digestive tract devoted to the colon and cecum where plant matter is fermented into fatty acids.
 But humans have a much smaller colon and very small cecum.
 We don’t have the ability to ferment fiber into fatty acids in any significant way, so we have to get it from animal fat

-- Our stomach acidity is higher than other carnivores like cats and dogs and equal to some scavengers.3 High stomach acidity allowed humans to scavenge and eat large animals over a period of days and weeks even as pathogens accumulated in the meat
+- Our stomach acidity is higher than that of other carnivores like cats and dogs and equal to that of some scavengers.3 High stomach acidity allowed humans to scavenge and eat large animals over a period of days and weeks even as pathogens accumulated in the meat